equip-erika/Thoughts/Languages/ruby.md

 The introduction of this book is part of the reading from The Odin Project.
 If I want to reitterate what I'm learning through The Odin Project, this appears to be a good source.
 They have other books covering topics like SQL, Agile, and Regular Expressions.
 I'll add these books to my ever-growing future projects list.

 The Preparations chapter is also part of the reading from The Odin Project.
+The [Using the Command Line and irb](https://launchschool.com/books/ruby/read/preparations#usingcommandlineandirb) section includes troubleshooting for AWS Cloud9.
+Specifically fixing an issue for configuration (IRB.conf[:USE_MULTILINE] = false).

 ## Ruby Monday Study Group curriculum for beginners
 https://ruby-for-beginners.rubymonstas.org/index.html